Dr. Katherine Freese, Professor

-Dr. Freese is the George E. Uhlenbeck Professor of Physics at the University of Michigan, and the Associate Director of the Michigan Center for Theoretical Physics.
+Freese is the George E. Uhlenbeck Professor of Physics at the University of Michigan.
+She served as Director of Nordita, the Institute for Theoretical Physics of the Nordic countries in Stockholm from 2014-2106 and is now Guest Professor at Stockholm University.
 She works on a wide range of topics in theoretical cosmology and astroparticle physics.
 She has been working to identify the dark matter and dark energy that permeate the universe as well as to build a successful model for the early universe immediately after the Big Bang.
-She has shown that most of the mass in galaxies does not consist of ordinary stellar material, and has proposed ways to look for alternatives such as supersymmetric particles.
-Currently there is a great deal of excitement about possible detections of these particles.
-Recently she has proposed Dark Stars as the first stars to form in the Universe.
+She is author of a book The Cosmic Cocktail: Three Parts Dark Matter, published in June 2014 by Princeton University Press.

 Dr. Freese has been awarded an Honorary Doctorate (honoris cause) from the University of Stockholm in September 2012.
 She is a Fellow of the American Physical Society.
 She was awarded a Simons Foundation Fellowship in Theoretical Physics in 2012.

 Dr. Freese’s work has been described in the New York Times, Scientific American, New Scientist, National Public Radio, BBC, Boston Globe, Dallas Morning News, and other popular media.
 Her public appearances include Through the Wormhole with Morgan Freeman on the Science Channel; TedX Vienna, many BBC TV events (including one of the scientists featured in The Genius Behind); many BBC radio interviews; CBC radio; TV Ontario; Big Think; The World Science Festival in New York; and the Isaac Asimov Debate at the Museum of Natural History in NY.